-Treatment for cardiac conditions can involve several different therapies, such as medication, lifestyle changes, and cardiac surgery.
-At Tampa General Hospital, heart surgery is an integral part of our Heart & Vascular Institute.
-Our multidisciplinary approach to care means that our team of surgeons and specialists can treat a high volume of heart patients every year, resulting in a level of surgical expertise and skill that is among the best in the country.
+Cardiac SurgeryTGH offers many types of cardiac surgery for patients with heart conditions.
+Heart surgery is any procedure that deals with the heart or the blood vessels that carry blood to and from the heart.
+While not every patient with a heart condition requires cardiac surgery, it is a common treatment for many patients.
+At Tampa General Hospital’s Heart & Vascular Institute, cardiac surgery is an integral part of our program.
+Our multidisciplinary approach to care means that our team of surgeons and specialists treat a high volume of heart patients every year—including complex cases—resulting in a level of surgical expertise and skill that is among the best in the country.

 The cardiac surgeons at TGH have extensive experience in performing many complex cardiac surgeries, including:

-Repairing an aortic aneurysm—when a balloon-like bulge forms along the aorta— involves inserting a tube-like device called a graft into the weakened blood vessel.
+Repairing an aortic aneurysm involves inserting a tube-like device called a graft into the weakened blood vessel.
 This allows blood to flow easily through the vessel and prevents it from rupturing.
-We work closely with the vascular experts in TGH’s Aorta Program to perform these procedures.

 Coronary Artery Bypass Graft (CABG) Surgery